UDOOboard/Neo-Docs/docs/03_Basic_Setup/01_Web_Control_Panel.md

-## UDOO Neo Web Control Panel
+## UDOO NEO Web Control Panel

-UDOO Neo Control Panel is a utiliy designed to:
+The UDOO NEO's Web Control Panel is a utility designed to:

-* Easily configure your UDOO Neo, from Wireless Connection to the UDOO Neo's hostname
+* Easily configure your UDOO NEO, from Wireless Connection to the UDOO NEO's hostname;
-* Check its connection status
+* Check its connection status;
-* Learn how to develop basic projects
+* Learn how to develop basic projects;
-* Expose the Documentation
+* Expose the Documentation;

-PLEASE NOTE: UDOO Neo Web Control Panel is currently in alpha state.
+PLEASE NOTE: The UDOO NEO's Web Control Panel is currently in alpha state.

 ### Overview